How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Probable causes

-An allergy rash is a consequence of the body's high sensitivity to various substances.
+Allergy rash - consequence high sensitivity body to different substances.
 A skin reaction can appear instantly, or it can be the result of a long-term accumulation of allergens.
-The immune system of allergy sufferers perceives substances that are quite harmless to others as a danger to the body.
+The immune system of allergy sufferers perceives substances that are completely harmless to others as a danger to the body.
 It produces protective antibodies, causing an allergic reaction.

 Common allergens: